pablocazorla/portfolio2024/src/content/lab/mondino-del-gobierno.md

 ---
 order: 0
-path: "mathtrade-argentina"
+path: "mondino-del-gobierno"
-title: "MathTrade Argentina"
+title: "Mondino del gobierno"
 description: "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
 We provide a platform where students can find mentors and teachers to help them with their mathematical studies."
-thumbnail: "j"
+thumbnail: "g"
 url: "https://www.mathtrade.com.ar/"
 urlText: "Sitio web"
 tags: ["restaurants", "food", "mozart"]